Cyber Forensics

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USBSTOR

-The details like last plugged in USB devices, the vendor of the USB, name of the product, serial number, and version name can be seen.
+You can see the details like last plugged in USB devices, the vendor of the USB, name of the product, serial number, and version name.

 Using PowerShell

-This a manual method to find artifacts.
-The same path can be used in the PowerShell to get the information on last plugged in USB, with the following command;
+This manual method helps find artifacts.
+You can use the same path in PowerShell to get information on the last plugged-in USB with the following command;

 Get-ItemProperty -Path HKLM:\SYStem\CurrentControlSet\Enum\USBSTOR\*\* | Select FriendlyName